All Episodes

 We'll keep you informed and entertained without ruining your day.

-Uh more importantly, the validation of the laptop from hell, which everybody denied, and we've gone through great we gone into this in great specificity in detail now for the last two days, uh, and what this really should mean if you believe in equal justice and application of our laws.
+And we've gone through great, we've gone into this in great specificity and detail now for the last two days and what this really should mean if you believe in equal justice and application of our laws.

-Uh the question came up with Karine Jean-Pierre, uh White House press secretary about the issue of whether or not Biden would commute Hunter's sentence.
+The question came up with Corine Jean-Pierre, White House press secretary, about the issue of whether or not Biden would commute Hunter's sentence.

 Yeah, it's a different issue, different question, but really the same thing.

-And you would think that you know that would have been a good follow-up for ABC, but they only think of tough questions for Trump.
+And you would think that that would have been a good follow-up for ABC, but they only think of tough questions for Trump.

 But anyway, here's Corrine.

-And then um, you read the statement at the beginning, but um, I wondered if you can say anything about how the president absorbed the news of his sons of fiction, and then also he has said that he was he has ruled out pardoning his son, but I wondered about a commutation, uh whether that would be something that would be on the table.
+And then also, he has said that he has ruled out pardoning his son, but I wondered about a commutation, whether that would mean something that would be on the table.

-So look as I stated at the top, I I don't have anything to say beyond to your first question beyond um uh what the president's statement was yesterday.
+So look, as I stated at the top, I don't have anything to say beyond to your first question, beyond what the president's statement was yesterday.

-Uh and he and the first lady love their son and they support their son.
+You know, he loves his son, and he and the First Lady love their son, and they support their son.

-I just don't have anything uh certainly anything beyond that.
+I just don't have anything, certainly anything beyond that.

 Okay, we know he loves his son.